stuartMoorhouse/cribl-to-elastic-demo/windows-event-parser.md

 ---

-## Step 2: Create the Cribl Routing Pipeline
+## Step 2: Create the Cribl Custom Pipeline

-This routes incoming Cribl data through the parser and to the correct data streams:
+This routes incoming Cribl data through the parser and to the correct data streams.

+**Important:** The pipeline must be named `logs-cribl@custom` (not `logs-cribl-default@custom`) to be called by the Cribl integration.

 ```
-PUT _ingest/pipeline/logs-cribl-default@custom
+PUT _ingest/pipeline/logs-cribl@custom
 {
   "description": "Parse and route Cribl data to appropriate data streams",
   "processors": [